phenotypic.refine.BorderObjectRemover#

 Raises:

-TypeError – If an invalid border_size type is provided (raised during operation when parameters are validated).
+TypeError – If border_size type is invalid.

 Methods